 Expensive Insurance Premiums: A bad credit score can result in higher rates for auto and home insurance.

 Track Your Credit Score and Analyze Your Report: Review your credit reports for errors at routine intervals and dispute inaccuracies.
+Professional credit repair specialists can help you save time and effort if you need to remove inaccurate derogatory items from your credit report.

 Pay Bills on Time: Set up automatic payments or reminders to avoid late payments.